 For example, employees may not be properly trained.
 But other times, mandatory protective equipment was unavailable.
 Still, other times, the work tools themselves were neglected, improperly maintained, or defective from the start.

 TIP: Before starting any sanding project, put on protective equipment, including safety glasses, gloves (if hand protective handwear does not present a pulling risk), and a mask.

 What About Product Defect Lawsuits?

-We've seen other cases where the actual machine itself was defective from the factory.
+We’ve seen other cases where the actual machine itself was defective from the factory.
 Sometimes this was caused by faulty parts or a manufacturing plant error.
 Also, the design of the tool may be wrong.
-Or, it may function as it was designed, but does not have the correct protective barriers or safeties.
-Furthermore, some companies will try and work around this as a means to save money and cut corners.
+Or, it may function as it was designed but does not have the correct protective barriers or safeties.
+Furthermore, some companies will try to work around this to save money and cut corners.

 Did You Know You May Have Rights To A Lot of Money?

 And if you became severely injured, or someone you know died due to such an accident, you may retain valuable legal rights to money for lost wages, pain, suffering, and other sources of financial recompense.
-For example, you may have rights to work comp employment insurance, and even homeowner's insurance coverages, depending upon where the accident took place.
+For example, you may have rights to work comp employment insurance, and even homeowner’s insurance coverages, depending on where the accident occurred.